Trans New Yorkers Find Solace in Islam

 The first time Gabriel Arkles met a transgender person was during the summer of 1999 at an LGBTQ Muslim conference organized by the Al-Fatiha Foundation, a faith-based organization that tackled issues relating to gender and LGBTQ rights.

-“It led me to question my own gender and eventually come out as trans, Arkles said.
+“It led me to question my own gender and eventually come out as trans,” Arkles said.

 At the conference, he met more people challenging the prevailing norms around gender segregation in mosques.

-For Arkles, who never liked that women prayed behind men, talking with people who agreed made him more confident in his belief
+For Arkles, who never liked that women prayed behind men, talking with people who agreed made him more confident in his belief.

-While attending the conference, a lesbian couple told him shaykha, the term for a spiritual leader in the Sufi sect of Islam, in New York had officiated their wedding.
+While attending the conference, a lesbian couple told him a shaykha, the term for a spiritual leader in the Sufi sect of Islam, in New York had officiated their wedding.
 When he moved to the city, Arkles started going to the Dergah al-Farah, a center of worship in Lower Manhattan.
 Dergahs differ from mosques in that they are specifically for Sufi Muslims.
 He told people at the dergah that he had learned of it through an LGBTQ conference.
 He now goes every week.

 Shaykha Fariha Fatima al-Jerrahi is the first female spiritual leader of a dergah since 1995.
 When asked about the wedding she officiated, she sounded blasé about the dergah’s support for the LGBTQ community.

 “We don’t position ourselves as legalists, as righteous or truthful.
 It is not our place.
-Our place is more to love and inspire love in others, she said.
-[Sufis] do not position themselves as judges over other people.
+Our place is more to love and inspire love in others,” she said. “[Sufis] do not position themselves as judges over other people.
 Their place is simply to be servants.”

 At the Dergah al-Farah, women and men are divided between the right and left sides instead of in front and back, and no particular mode of dress is required from people of a specific gender.
-Women can also lead prayers
+Women can also lead prayers.

 “I don’t want to be aligned with a movement,” al-Jerrahi said.
 “We’re here for the heart, and connect our heart to God.”